ay7ee/StackOverAITU_Website/README.md

 process and the most important is to reduce the number of retakers (the group of students who took a retake from courses)
 #### without adaptation to mobile phones
 #### Team members: designer, front-end, back-end.
-My position was front-end developer!
+My position was front-end developer and web-designer!
 ### Requirenments
 - You should have xampp or other application for server.
 - You should create Database